Bill Laskey: College career

-Laskey played collegiately for Monroe Community College and Kent State University.
+Laskey played collegiately for Monroe County Community College and Kent State University.
 In 1977, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

 Drafts and minor leagues

 Laskey was drafted twice by the Detroit Tigers in the 1977 MLB draft.
-On January 11, he was drafted in the eighth round of the January Draft-Regular Phase from Monroe Community College (Rochester, NY), but did not sign.
+On January 11, he was drafted in the eighth round of the January Draft-Regular Phase from Monroe Community College in Rochester, New York, but did not sign.
 On June 7, he was drafted in the first round (23rd overall) of the June Draft-Secondary Phase, but did not sign.
-On June 6, the Kansas City Royals drafted Laskey in the second round of the 1978 MLB draft in the June Draft-Secondary Phase from Kent State University (Kent, OH), and he signed.
+On June 6, the Kansas City Royals drafted Laskey in the second round of the 1978 MLB draft in the June Draft-Secondary Phase from Kent State University in Kent, Ohio, and he signed.

 On December 11, 1981, Laskey was traded along with Rich Gale to the San Francisco Giants in exchange for Jerry Martin.

 San Francisco Giants (1982–1985)

 On April 23 at Candlestick Park, Laskey made his Major League debut in relief against the Los Angeles Dodgers.
 On April 28 at Candlestick Park, in a 7–0 win over the Montreal Expos, Laskey started his first Major League game and pitched his first career Major League complete game and shutout.
 In the bottom of the fourth inning, Laskey recorded his first career Major League hit and run batted in, an RBI single off Bill Gullickson to right field that scored Jack Clark.
 To end the top of the fifth inning, Laskey struck out Tim Raines for his first career Major League strikeout.
 In 1982, Laskey was selected to the MLB All-Star Game but was persuaded by Tommy Lasorda to relinquish his roster spot to make room for a soon-to-retire Phil Niekro as a gesture.
 Niekro went on to pitch five more years, and Laskey was never selected for another All-Star Game.
 Laskey has said he "never should have trusted Tommy Lasorda."
 That year, as a rookie, Laskey won a career-high and team-leading 13 games.
-He received the Rookie Right Handed Pitcher of the Year Award from Baseball Digest and Topps Baseball Cards in 1982.
+He received the Rookie Right Handed Pitcher of the Year Award from Baseball Digest and Topps in 1982.
 Laskey led the Giants in wins, ERA and most innings pitched in 1982 and 1983.